harunou/react-tanstack-react-query-clean-architecture/README.md

 - **View**: Unit that is responsible for displaying information to the user based on the data prepared by the presenter and for capturing user input and transferring it to the controller.
-- **Gateway**: Unit that isolates external resources by providing interfaces for data access, mapping data from external resources into entities, and potentially caching data.
 - **External Resource**: External systems or services that the application interacts with, such as APIs, databases, storages, or other applications.